sarasm93/traffic-sign-memory/README.md

 ## **Testing**
 ***
 The [WebAIM Contrast checker](https://webaim.org/resources/contrastchecker/) has been used to test that the contrast between the colors used is sufficient.
-The first red color (#ff0000) that I used for the "Save-time"-button didn´t pass one of the tests for normal sized text, but as it passed all other tests I dind´t change it at first.
+The first red color (#ff0000) that I used for the "Save-time"-button didn´t pass one of the tests for normal sized text, but as it passed all other tests I didn´t change it at first.
 But later, when I saw that this affected the accessibility score in the Lighthouse test, I changed the red color to a deeper one passing all WebAIM Contrast checker tests.

 The site has been tested so that it works on different browsers.
 The game has been played and works on Google Chrome, Microsoft Edge, Firefox and Samsung Internet.
 I have checked that the game results are always correct and that alert messages shows up as intended.
 I have also checked that the header, all instruction and alert-message text, results, text on the buttons and the traffic signs images are all readable and easy to understand.